 Coworking Trend Adds to Increase in TI Costs

 Another emerging cost is the rise of open, coworking spaces.
-The rapid growth of the coworking movement has created a demand among all office tenants for modern office spaces with cutting-edge amenities and technological infrastructure.
+The rapid growth of the coworking movement prior to the pandemic created a demand among all office tenants for modern office spaces with cutting-edge amenities and technological infrastructure.
 Even startup firms want “cool,” amenity-rich workspaces.

 This has added to the rising tenant improvement allowance as larger, more valuable tenants use their status to exert leverage clout in negotiations with landlords.